Hotel Eyjafjallajökull: 16 double / twin en-suite rooms and two single en-suite rooms, in a separate wing close to the restaurant/service building.

 Service and recreation

 Playground for children.
 Bathhouse with showers and hot tubs.
 Bike and ATV rental, 2-hour guided bike tours around the countryside available.
 The hotel has an excellent 18-hole golf course, Þverárvöllur.
 Trout fishing in Hellishólavatn lake and salmon fishing in Þverá river.
 Horse riding in Smáratún (3 km / 2 mi).
 Daily coach tours to Þórsmörk from Hvolsvöllur (11 km / 7 mi) and to Landmannalaugar from Hella (23 km / 14 mi).
-A 25-minute-drive to Landeyjahöfn where daily ferry trips to Vestmannaeyjar run.
+A 25-minute-drive to Landeyjahöfn port where the ferry to Vestmannaeyjar operates with daily sailings.
 The nearest village is Hvolsvöllur (11 km / 7 mi), which has a geothermal pool, supermarkets and various tourism services.

 Northern Lights at your doorstep!